mtheoryx/drpoindexter/public-site/src/notes/aws-cert.md

 title: "What AWS Certification should I get?"
 ---

-## What are they and why do they matter
+## What are AWS Certifications and are they worth it

 AWS, like most other vendors of... well, anything, has a certification program.
 These are used to validate basic competency in a few areas.
 It can be related to services, application experience, domain knowledge, or a mix of all three.
 Obtaining a certification will be an act in 3 parts: